Dreaming of a trip that’s mellow and exciting at the same time? This is your sign to visit Sausalito, California.

 Of course, there are Sausalito art galleries you can walk into and explore.
 But you’ll also find art designed into different parts of the city.

 You might find an arched staircase with a mural painted on the inside.
-Or you might eat at a restaurant with wood-worked art built into the walls.
-Even the crosswalks are decorated with rainbow line art.
+You may eat at a restaurant with wood-worked art built into the walls.
+The town has even decorated the crosswalks with rainbow line art.

 If you do like art galleries, you can visit one of the following:

-• Versailles Gallery focuses on antiques and collectibles from all over the world.
-Don’t be deterred by all the clutter inside – this place is full of treasures you’ve probably never seen before.
+- Versailles Gallery focuses on antiques and collectibles from all over the world.
+Don’t let the clutter inside deter you.
+This place is full of treasures you’ve probably never seen before.
 Located at 605 Bridgeway.

-• Galerie Elektra imports original works by artists from places like Venice, Shanghai and the Middle East.
-Visit this gallery for the quintessential experience where you’ll see artist’s collections in a clean and elegant environment.
+- Galerie Elektra imports original works by artists from places like Venice, Shanghai and the Middle East.
+Visit this gallery for a quality experience.
+You’ll see artist’s collections in a clean and elegant environment.

 [PRO TIP] View a full list of Sausalito art galleries on The Sausalito Center For The Arts’ website.